wynaut/gems-tools-pro-wiki/CMU-and-DMU.md

 [[WikiImages/DMUfragment1.png]]

-Once you have the CMU sketched out you can outline the DMU.  **Please read Appendix C, p.
-61-68** in the [draft GeMS specification](https://ngmdb.usgs.gov/Info/standards/GeMS/docs/GeMSv2_draft7g_ProvisionalRelease.pdf), for advice and examples on how a DMU table is put together, particularly the construction of HierarchyKey values.
+Once you have the CMU sketched out you can outline the DMU.  **Please read Appendix 3, p.
+53-60** in the [GeMS specification](https://pubs.usgs.gov/tm/11b10/tm11b10.pdf), for advice and examples on how a DMU table is put together, particularly the construction of HierarchyKey values.

 There are several ways to make a GeMS DMU table.